The Bankrate promise

 E-Trade vs. TD Ameritrade: Fractional shares

-Fractional shares is an area where both brokers are lacking, but TD Ameritrade customers are now be able to access Schwab Stock Slices through their accounts.
+Fractional shares is an area where both brokers are lacking, but TD Ameritrade customers are now able to access Schwab Stock Slices through their accounts.
 Schwab allows clients to buy fractional shares of any company in the S&P 500, giving new investors a way to get started without much in savings.

 E-Trade offers fractional shares on reinvested dividends only, which is the same thing TD Ameritrade offered prior to the acquisition by Schwab.